cabforum/servercert/docs/EVG.md

 CA MUST NOT limit its liability to Subscribers or Relying Parties for legally recognized and provable claims to a monetary amount less than two thousand US dollars per Subscriber or Relying Party per EV Certificate.
 ## 9.9  Indemnities
+A CA’s indemnification obligations and a Root CA’s obligations with respect to subordinate CAs are set forth in Section 9.9 of the Baseline Requirements.
 ## 9.10  Term and termination
 ### 9.10.1  Term
 ### 9.10.2  Termination